Prix Iris for Best Short Documentary

 The Prix Iris for Best Short Documentary (Prix Iris de la meilleur court métrage documentaire) is an annual award, presented by Québec Cinéma as part of its Prix Iris program, to honour the best short documentary films made in the Cinema of Quebec.
 The award was presented for the first time at the 23rd Quebec Cinema Awards in 2021.

+Producers Kat Baulu, Ariel Nasr and director Jérémie Battaglia, who all have won in this category, also received nominations in the Best Documentary category.